NVIDIA/NeMo/README.md

 Once all these parameters are set correctly, and after selecting the `gpt3/unknown_size` as the config to run in the `search_config` parameter in the `conf/config.yaml` file, the training pipeline can be executed calling `python3 main.py`.
 This will produce a base configuration for the suggested model size.
-If `run_training_hp_search` or `run_inference_hp_search` are set to `True`, the tool will also search for the HPs for training or inference, using the rest of the configuration yaml file as input.
+If `run_training_hp_search` is set to `True`, the tool will also search for the HPs for training, using the rest of the configuration yaml file as input.
 The tool will behave the same way as when using a predefined config.

 ##### 5.3.2.4.
 Interpreting the Results
 <a id="markdown-interpreting-the-results" name="interpreting-the-results"></a>